easydatapy/easydata/docs/advanced.rst

         </html>
     """

-Now let's create our model block class which will be responsible for extracting price data from the HTML above.
+Now let's create model block class, which will be responsible for extracting price data from the *HTML* above.

 .. code-block:: python